mprib/caliscope/README.md

 ```powershell
 pyxy3d
 ```
+At this point, an application window should launch.
 Refer to the [Quick Start Video Walkthrough](https://youtu.be/QHQKkLCE0e4) to see how to calibrate, record and process data
 ## Key Features

 The project leans heavily upon OpenCV, SciPy, and PyQt to provide the following **key features**: